 The statement was intended to plant a seed at the right time.

-The more aggressive route that I mention in the video is one that you could use a question such as, “What if I improved on xyz?
-Do you think we could work out?”
+The more aggressive route that I mention in the video is one that you could use in the form of a question such as, “What if I improved on xyz?
+Do you think we would stand a chance?”

-This doesn’t come without risk, but if you have spent the last several weeks re-attracting your ex, rebuilding some intimacy, and becoming a source of comfort to your spouse, you have some leverage built up.
+This doesn’t come without risk, but if you have spent the last several weeks or months re-attracting him or her, rebuilding some intimacy, and becoming a source of comfort to your spouse, you have some leverage built up.